thejessleigh/talks/python_talks/intro_logging/intro_to_logging.md

 ## Shouldn't I just test my code?

 ^ Sure.
 In a perfect world where we all write perfect code.
 Why didn't I think of that?

 ---

+# [fit] What is **logging**?

+^ Logging is record keeping for your app

+^ It gives critical information about errors you might see, behaviors you don't see but should, and gives you clues to detect problems that you might not otherwise run across.

+---